Spread the love

 Paul points out the Corinthians’ tolerance of heresy, immorality, and corruption.
 Paul’s opponents are identified with the cunning serpent.

-Update: Last year, the Superbowl commercial “He gets us” had caused great controversy with its misleading and evil message of a DIFFERENT Jesus who accepts and tolerates our sinful state and lifestyle.
-There was no mention of repentance.
+Update: Two years ago, the Superbowl commercial “He gets us” had caused great controversy with its misleading and evil message of a DIFFERENT Jesus who accepts and tolerates our sinful state and lifestyle.
+There was NO mention of repentance.

 In fact, it is Satan who actually “gets us” and affirms us in our sin.
 (This sounds eerily similar to 2Cor.11:4!)

-The Modernist and Synodalists are creating a new synodal Church moving with the world and made in the image of man and his lived experiences.
+The Modernists and Synodalists are creating a new synodal Church moving with the world and made in the image of man and his lived experiences.
 This synodal Church is presenting a new Jesus who is accepting of our lived experiences, who ignores sinning no more [Jn.8:11], and who ignores warning about walking in darkness [Jn.8:12].
 There is less emphasis on repentance and the salvation of souls.
+This is a DIFFERENT Jesus who does not talk about sin and forgiveness!

-Tolerance, false compassion, worldly and satanic influences [undermining the Church] have contributed to creating a perverted image of Jesus and the gospel message.
+Tolerance, false compassion, “mercy above all else”, worldly and satanic influences [undermining the Church] have contributed to creating a perverted image of Jesus and the gospel message.

 These Modernists, who claim to be synodal and welcoming, are now marginalizing, demeaning, and insulting Tradition and traditional Catholics.
 Can you say hypocrite!

-In this post-Christian secular world, there continues to remain a low percentage of Catholics believing in the Real Presence of the Eucharist.
+In this post-Christian secular world, there continues to be a low percentage of Catholics believing in the Real Presence of the Eucharist.
+One cannot deny this relationship with the NO Mass which has historically has less attendance.
+One can only wonder what would have happened if the TLM was instead promoted.

 Pro-life Catholics and Christians are often called “extreme” and “hateful” for their Christian faith in standing up and walking for the unborn.